DecisionsDev/odm-transformation-advisor/README.md

 * Items flagged in the report include the permalink to the Decision Center rule artifact involved when available, in order to facilitate its review.
 * Log entries are persisted in the `ota.log` file.
 The logger settings can be updated in the `logging.properties` file under the `resources` folder.

-Out of the box, a sample execution will look like the following:
+Out of the box, a sample execution trace will look like the following:

 ```
 C:\ota\ota-driver\pkg\ota>run-ota